-In order to create a custom recipe, you need to start from a blank slate, like reverse osmosis or distilled water.
-Then, by adding minerals for hardness and alkalinity, you can create your own mineral profile from the ground up.
+In order to create a custom recipe, you need to start from a “blank slate” water which contains no minerals, like reverse osmosis or distilled water.
+Then, by adding minerals for hardness and alkalinity, you can create your own mineral profile from scratch.

 Your resulting brew will taste different depending on the particular minerals you choose for each parameter.
-Unfortunately, there’s no guide that explains how each particular mineral will affect the brewing performance of your water.
+Unfortunately, there’s no guide that explains how each mineral affects the brewing performance of your water.
 So we have to figure that part out for ourselves, and boy, can it get complicated.

-To keep things simple, I won’t go in depth on all the different forms of calcium and magnesium one could possibly use.
-I’ll just say that epsom salt (magnesium sulfate heptahydrate) is by far the easiest mineral to find and use for the purpose of adding hardness to water, that it tastes damn good, and that its use is well known in the coffee world.
+To keep things simple, I won’t go in depth on all the different forms of calcium and magnesium one could possibly use for hardness.
+I’ll just say that Epsom salt (magnesium sulfate heptahydrate) is by far the easiest mineral to find and use for the purpose of adding hardness to water, and that its use is well known in the coffee world.

 For alkalinity, I haven’t heard of anyone using anything other than baking soda (sodium bicarbonate), but I will be testing out potassium bicarbonate someday soon to see if it’s any better.
 Edit: I tried it!

 - Concentrate: 10.14 grams of Epsom salt and 3.38 grams of baking soda dissolved in 986.48 grams of reverse osmosis or distilled water.